Your child will design, simulate, build, test and fly their own take-home rocket.

 Program Curriculum

 We start by learning about the parts of a rocket and discover what makes it fly.
-With a buddy, your child then designs, builds, and tests a rocket, under the supervision of the lead instructor.
+With a buddy, your child then designs, builds, and tests a rocket under the supervision of the lead instructor.
 Teams also make water rockets out of two-liter soda bottles and fly them in different configurations.
-Campers will examine a cool model of the Nike Smoke sounding rocket, and then run computer simulations to check optimal solid fuel quantities.
+Program participants will examine a cool model of the Nike Smoke sounding rocket, and then run computer simulations to check optimal solid fuel quantities.

 • Learn more